What Is A Herniated Disc?

 The disc is made up of two main parts: the firm outer layer and the soft inner layer.
-When a disc is herniated, the outer layer can tear, causing the inner layer to bulge, leak or break off and place pressure on nerves roots in the spine, which can cause pain.
+When a disc is herniated, the outer layer can tear, causing the inner layer to bulge, leak, or break off and place pressure on nerve roots in the spine, which can cause pain.

 What Causes A Herniated Disc?

 Herniated discs can be caused by trauma that tears or cracks the outer layer of the intervertebral disc.
 You can also develop herniated discs due to aging, because intervertebral discs lose their sponginess and flexibility as we grow older.

 What Are The Symptoms Of A Herniated Disc?

 - Pain, numbness, or weakness in other areas of the body depending on where the disc has herniated in the spine.
 You may experience shooting or radiating pain in your arms, leg, or neck

 - If you have loss of control, seek medical help immediately at your nearest emergency room or hospital

 - Muscle pain

 Herniated discs can also be asymptomatic.
 Some studies have shown that up to 20 to 30 percent of people who have never had back pain were found to have a herniated disc show on MRI studies.

 How Is A Herniated Disc Diagnosed?